ChocoTaco1/Tribes2-Server-Setup-Guide/README.md

  - Update the start command with whatever you choose to use regarding loop's fix

+ - You can create a shortcut to this start server script by right-clicking on the desktop and choosing create a launcher

+		sh /home/t2server/startserver.sh

 ---

 ### Other Things
  - For security you can use an ssh key to login, lockdown ssh thru firewall, lock ssh to your home ip, and move ssh ports around

+ - Make sure to use Vultr Firewall of something to lock down all ports except 80, 28000, and 22 (ssh)

  - Adding an ftp server can also help with file management, granted you locked down the ports

  - Higher Priorty: To allow your user to set a higher priority use add at the end of...